NYSCP Missing Child/Young Person One Minute Guide - North Yorkshire

 What if the child or young person’s location is identified?

-Continue to make enquires to ascertain the safety of the child or young person and proactively look for the young person.
-If the situation changes then re-evaluate.
+Continue to make enquiries to ascertain the safety of the child or young person and proactively look for the young person.
+If the situation changes, then re-evaluate.

-If a child or young person is “not where they are supposed to be” but you believe that they are at “risk of harm” at the location they are known to be at then REPORT them to the Police as a “Concern for welfare of a child or young person at risk of harm”.
+If a child or young person is “not where they are supposed to be” but you believe that they are at “risk of harm” at the location they are known to be at, then report this to the Police as a “Concern for welfare of a child or young person at risk of harm”.
 For example, where a child is staying over and refusing to leave a house where there is known drug dealing or in a residence of a known sex offender, a child or young person would not be classed as missing.

-If you believe the child has been abducted or forcibly removed, this is a HIGH RISK “crime in action” and should be reported to the Police immediately on 999.
+If you believe the child has been abducted or forcibly removed, this should be reported to the Police immediately on 999.

-If after your enquires you cannot locate the child or young person, they will be considered as MISSING and you should report them to the police as missing.
-When reporting a child or young person as missing to the police you should provide details of:
+If, after your enquiries, you cannot locate the child or young person, they will be considered as MISSING, and you should report them to the police as missing.
+When reporting a child or young person as missing to the police, you should provide details of:

 • The child or young person, i.e. name, age, description and provide a photograph if available